tema3210/instrumentio_work/2_idioms/2_4_generic_in_type_out/README.md

 Consider [`Iterator`] adapter methods as an example: [`Iterator::map()`][7], [`Iterator::enumerate()`][8], [`Iterator::filter()`][9], etc. They all return a concrete adapter type, rather than `impl Iterator<..>` abstraction.

+- back then when they were implemented there was no impl trait (and no generators in so far, so those adapters being public was the only real option)

 However, this is not a strict rule, so should not be applied blindly.
 If you _really need_ to abstract over a return type (for example, to future-proof your API), then just do it.